 Sometimes, changes in environmental factors (such as noise, temperature, and weather exposure) can exacerbate the symptoms of fibromyalgia, and these factors need to be modified.
 Stress management in fibromyalgia patients may lead to less anxiety, depression, and fatigue.
 Patients may also experience better sleep and an increased quality of life.

 Fibromyalgia Treatment: Exercise

 The most important therapy for muscle pain is regular low-impact exercise.
-Keeping muscles conditioned and healthy by exercising three times a week decreases the amount of discomfort.
-Low-impact aerobic exercises, such as swimming, cycling, walking, and stationary cross-country ski machines, can be effective fibromyalgia treatments.
+Keeping muscles conditioned and healthy by exercising regularly decreases the amount of discomfort.
+Low-impact aerobic exercises, such as swimming, cycling, walking, and stationary cross-country ski machines can be effective fibromyalgia treatments.
 Exercise regimens are most beneficial when performed on an every-other-day basis, in the morning.
-How exercise benefits fibromyalgia is unknown.
-Exercise may exert its beneficial effect by promoting a deep level of sleep (non-REM sleep).
+Exercise is the body’s way to create natural painkillers, endorphins, which can also boost one’s mood.
+Exercise may exert its beneficial effect by promoting a deep level of sleep (NREM sleep).
 Sometimes physical therapy can be helpful to optimally guide the exercise plan.

 Fibromyalgia Treatment: Diet

 Even though research hasn't shown specific foods that can reduce fibromyalgia symptoms, some patients have found that they feel better when eating certain foods.
 Patients may find it helpful to keep a food diary and record their symptoms after eating.
 This will allow them to recognize any foods that may reduce or worsen fibromyalgia symptoms or be related to another illness.
 As you make changes to your diet, keep in mind that people with fibromyalgia tend to benefit most from taking a variety of approaches to managing their symptoms.